oschweitzer/sfeir-school-angular/docs/markdown/architecture/webpack.md

 ![h-800](assets/images/school/architecture/build_exemple.png)
 Notes:

--   Angular version 9 apporte son lot de nouveautés avec Ivy nouveau renderer et Bazel pour un build plus léger
+-   Angular version 9 brings a lot of new features with Ivy new renderer and Bazel for a lighter build
--   Attention Bazel ne remplacera pas webpack, mais webpack utilisera bazel
+-   Attention Bazel will not replace webpack, but webpack will use bazel